echalkpad/jpapp/docs/writeup.md

 JoinPay allows Bob to select users that are nearby which includes Alice.
 He can then type the total and split the bill among his selected friends.
 The recipients are then notified of pending transactions via push notifications, and can approve or deny the transaction.
-When a transcation is approved JoinPay will use the Citi APIs to make the money transfer.
+When a transaction is approved JoinPay will use the Citi APIs to make the money transfer.

 ##How we built it
 The first step to making the JoinPay story a reality was to implement a backend.